alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - All monies deducted on behalf of the Canada Revenue Agency are considered to be held “in trust” for the Receiver General.

-
+  - Employment and Social Development Canada is responsible for matters relating to:

-
+    - amending the regulations made under the Canada Pension Plan and the Employment Insurance Act
-
+    - keeping records of each individual's Canada Pension Plan contributions and pensionable earnings
-
+    - the establishment of annual maximum insurable earnings
-
+    - the administration of provisions related to Wage Loss plans
-
+    - the administration of provisions regarding Job Creation programs

-Employment and Social Development Canada is responsible for matters relating to: o amending the regulations made under the Canada Pension Plan and the Employment Insurance Act o keeping records of each individual’s Canada Pension Plan contributions and pensionable earnings o the establishment of annual maximum insurable earnings o the administration of provisions related to Wage Loss plans o the administration of provisions regarding Job Creation programs Employment and Social Development Canada’s Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.
+Employment and Social Development Canada’s Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.